Navigation » List of Schools » Irvine Valley College » Sociology » Sociology 1 – Introduction to Sociology » Fall 2020 » Exam 1

 B A complete and permanent loss of herself.

-C A shift in her reading habits.
+C A shift in her desire to enjoy life.

 D Resocialization.